metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 It's difficult to suggest VPN since VPN's aren't free and proxy services which you can find online aren't to be trusted.\
-Therefore suggested software for VPN or proxy that is free is [Psiphon][psiphon]
+Suggested software for VPN or proxy that is free is [Psiphon][psiphon]

 Psiphon is a standalone executable which doesn't require elevation, it's free, their company has servers world wide and you're able to choose from a set of countries in the UI.

+An alternative to `Psiphon` is [Tor Browser][tor browser] which is open source project, there are few pros and cons compared to psiphon, for ex. you might be unable to login to some sites from tor network and might be presented with "anti robot" captcha often times.\
+Also you should be aware of exit nodes, in short don't use tor for anything too personal, tor is best for anonymous browsing and to browse deep and dark web.

 [Table of Contents](#table-of-contents)